SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 Restrictions on joining a group:
 * In order to join the Reviewers group you must have at least 3000 reputation.
-* In order to join the Bot Owners group you must be in the Reviewers and the Toy Users group
+* In order to join the Bot Owners group you must be in the Reviewers and the Toy Users group.

 Restrictions on approving or rejecting a request:
 * In order to approve or reject a request for the Reviewers or Toy Users group you must be in that group for at least 1 week.